 What next?
 I started my Athena for me.

 Lest you think that I am in a rut (three of the same thing, and three of the same thing?), I have another thing in the queue after Athena:

 My friend Susan gave me these Lantern Moon Sox Stix for Christmas.
 Size 2!
 I guess that means I need to knit some somewhat skinny yarn socks.
 I bought some Socks That Rock Mediumweight (still not ready for the really skinny stuff); this color is “Eggplanted.”
 There’s a KAL on Ravelry for the Leyburn Socks, so I’ll start with that idea and see if it flies.

 How’s that for alliteration?

 I finished the second Pippi hat, and took notes this time!
 I played around with earflap length and placement, and added a larger size.
-I just finished editing the pattern; it is available as a Ravelry download for $5 USD.
+I just finished editing the pattern; it is available as a Ravelry download.
 See pattern page for details.

 The hat is finished!
 DH says I look like Pippi Longstocking in it, so Pippi is her name.

 Crochet edging took care of the curling issues.
 I tried single crochet, but it didn’t have enough oomph to tame the curl, so half double crochet is the winner here.
 The hat is really fun to wear, even though I don’t wear hats.

 Now I want to make it again, a little bigger, a few tweaks…but I have another project that I promised myself I would finish by New Year’s Day, so that one is first in line.